 Interest rate risk arises from floating interest rate borrowings.
-The Company is exposed to potential market risk of MosPrime Rate quotas at the Moscow Foreign Exchange.
+The company is exposed to potential market risk to the level of inflation and the NBRK base rate.
 The Company carefully monitors changes in floating interest rates.
-Additionally, within optimisation of its loan portfolio, the Company reduced rates on existing loans by 1-1.5% on the average.
+At the same time, despite the increase in the NBRK base rate in 2022, the rate on existing loans has not changed.
 The Company has no formal agreements for the analysis and mitigation of risks related to changes in interest rates.

-If at 31 December 2021 interest rates had been 20 basis points lower, with all other variables held constant, profit for the year would have been Tenge 129,447 thousan higher (2020: 118,784 thousand), mainly as a result of lower interest expense on floating interest rate liabilities and Tenge 129,447 thousan lower (2020: 118,784 thousand) as a result of higher interest expense floating interest rate liabilities.
+If at 31 December 2022 interest rates had been 20 basis points lower, with all other variables held constant, profit for the year would have been Tenge 346,424 thousand higher (2021: 129,447 thousand), mainly as a result of lower interest expense on floating interest rate liabilities and Tenge 346,424 thousand lower (2021: 129,447 thousand) as a result of higher interest expense floating interest rate liabilities.